logicly-au/pmhc-mds-spec/doc/include/definitions.rst

 Funding Source
 ^^^^^^^^^^^^^^

-The source of funding for a service contact
+The source of PHN Mental Health funds that are wholly or primarily funding the Service Contact.

 :Field name: funding_source